The best vinyl cutter machine in 2022

-Making beautiful cards, stickers and t-shirts is easy with the best vinyl cutter machines.
-With plenty of power to tackle more than just vinyl, you can work with cardstock and even fabrics like denim.
-In this guide to the best vinyl cutter machines we've included models like Cricut, Gemini, and Silhouette.
+These best vinyl cutting machines enable you to cut out designs that will work on a variety of vinyl items – think banners, stickers and T-shirts.
+But many of them have the power to tackle more than just vinyl, so you can work with cardstock and even fabrics like denim, too.
+In this guide to the best vinyl cutter machines we've included popular models like Cricut, Gemini, and Silhouette.

 While some vinyl cutting machines are hefty and not ideal for moving away from your crafting space, others can be transported to any place you may want to use them, and they're also a lot more storage-friendly.
 Vinyl cutting machines vary dramatically in price, with the cheaper models typically being best suited to just regular vinyls and cardstock.
 The more expensive models will work on all manner of materials, and they often have wider slots to work on larger projects.